karthick-murugan/guest_posts/readme.txt

 8) Admin publishes the post.

-9) Create another shortcode to show list of post which are in pending status for admin approval
+9) Create another shortcode to show list of post which are in pending status for admin approval.
+The shortcode to list the post for admin approval is [pending_post_list post_type="guest_posts"].
+You can pass post_type value of different custom post type and can list the draft items of that particular custom post type.
+Please have a look at this screenshot https://prnt.sc/26edgdx for the dropdown option in the editor.

 10) Paginate the post entries if more than 10 posts.